MaryamSiddiqa7/YoungDev_Interns_Tasks/README.md

 #For Intermediate task 2
 This task adds two major features:
-Admin can perform CRUD operations on products & Admin can assign roles **Note**: Only the db.sqlite3 file has been updated in this task.
+Admin can perform CRUD operations on products & Admin can assign roles.
+**Note**: Only the db.sqlite3 file has been updated in this task.
 To view the new functionality:
 1. Use the existing project files from Task 1